torrejonv/teranode/docs/stores/utxo.md

 -- Are all stores in scope?
 -- What is GetHeight() For????
 -- Simon - should BanList and UTXO Lookup appear here?
 What is the UTXO Lookup?

---
+-- Fill details in section 4.3.
+Transaction Validator when I have them --
 **TODO** Mention to Siggi - blockvalidation/Server.go and BlockAssember.go have `utxoStore        utxostore.Interface` declared but never used.
 Also, we have a UTXO Service (server.go and client.go) without a purpose.